Quick Facts About Asbestos Cement Sheets

 Also called asbestos cement sheathing, “asbestos lumber” was not made out of wood at all.
 Instead, it was marketed as a superior alternative to wood.
 It was fireproof and electrically nonconductive, yet still soft enough to be worked like natural lumber.
 Asbestos lumber was used as a base for roofing and siding materials such as shingles and false brick facing.

 Asbestos products are notoriously difficult to identify visually.
 The best approach is to have a suspicious product tested.
-Workers should assume that older corrugated roofs and flatsheets are likely to contain asbestos.
+Workers should assume that older corrugated roofs and flatsheets will likely contain asbestos.

 Companies Connected to Asbestos Roofing and Siding Sheets